Who is better to see?

 The bone crunching scares me!

 Chiropractors, like physiotherapists, treat lower back pain and have generally gained recognition in society as the people to go to with back pain.
 I think you will find many excellent Chiropractors, Osteopaths and Physiotherapists who are equally excellent at treating back pain.
-I would suggest 90% of Chiropractors might use manipulation for lower back pain…….80% of physiotherapists and anywhere between 80 – 90% for Osteopaths (this is just my guess).
-As a matter of fact, the NICE guidelines for back pain advise the use of hands on therapy in addition to exercise and not on its own.
+I would suggest 90% of Chiropractors might use manipulation for lower back pain…….75% of physiotherapists and anywhere between 80 – 90% for Osteopaths (this is just my guess).
+As a matter of fact, the NICE guidelines for back pain advise the use of hands on therapy in addition to exercise.
+However, it does not recommend it on its own.
 Evidence backs the use of manipulation provided it is part of the package of care that is primarily focussed on exercise.
-I’m sure people are reading this who will disagree.
 What we must remember is that evidence does not mean 100% of people responded.
 Therefore, differences between people and their experiences of back pain and said treatments will vary.
 People we see at Core Body Clinic Physiotherapy may have been to see a Chiropractor or Osteopath already.
 Equally, patients may present at an Osteopaths having just been handed an exercise sheet by a physio.
-It happens.
+I

 I always find the biggest differences are within the professions and therefore the individual practitioners.
 If you have seen one of the three specialities and not got on, don’t think that it is the profession as a whole, rather the individual clinician.